qutip/qutip/doc/introduction.rst

 * QuTiP allows for solving the dynamics of Hamiltonians with arbitrary time-dependence (does not yet include time-dependent collapse operators).

-* Takes advantage of multiple processors found in essentially all modern computers.
+* Takes advantage of the multiple processing cores found in essentially all modern computers.

 * QuTiP was designed from the start to require a minimal learning curve for those users who have experience using the popular quantum optics toolbox by Sze M. Tan.